seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 Both surveys indicate a decline over the past few years.
 The "reference" model is that which was selected for use in 2017.
 The addition of new data introduced this year area are presented sequentially.
 Two alternative models are presented for sensitivity.
-One involves a re-analysis of the NMFS trawl survey data using a spatio-temporal Delta-GLMM approach (VAST model, Thorson and Barnett 2017) and the other configuration (named "Fit survey") simply adds emphasis on the design-based survey data
+One involves a re-analysis of the NMFS trawl survey data using a spatio-temporal Delta-GLMM approach (VAST model; Thorson and Barnett 2017) and the other configuration (named "Fit survey") simply adds emphasis on the design-based survey data
-(assumes a lower input variance).
+(by assuming a lower input variance).
 The VAST model suggests a modest increase from the 2017 survey estimate.
 However, the model tends to moderate the noise in the survey observations and declines